mir-dataset-loaders/mirdata/docs/source/contributing.rst

 For some datasets, there is a separate, dataset-level metadata file with track-level metadata, e.g. as a csv.
-When a single file is needed for more than one track, we recommend using writing a ``_metadata`` cached property in the Dataset object (see the dataset module example code above).
-When this is specified, it will populate a tracks hidden `_track_metadata` field, which can be accessed from the Track object.
+When a single file is needed for more than one track, we recommend using writing a ``_metadata`` cached property in the Dataset class (see the dataset module example code above).
+When this is specified, it will populate a tracks hidden `_track_metadata` field, which can be accessed from the Track class.

 Load methods vs Track properties
 --------------------------------